How to Display Seconds on Ubuntu Top Menu Clock

 Show seconds with the clock on the top menu bar

-The easiest way to manage these tweaks is by using the Extension Manager app.
-This is the standard, user-friendly tool for customizing your Ubuntu interface.
+The best way to manage these tweaks is by using the Extension Manager app.
+This app is the standard tool for customizing your Ubuntu interface, and it’s quite user-friendly.

 4. Click the Install button next to the extension.